 - Like nearby Tiritiri Matangi Island, Shakespear Park is a bird sanctuary and has been since the construction of a pest proof fence that completed in March 2011.
 Once built, the park was closed for six months to eliminate the predators of the native birds.

-- After celebrating five years predator free, Kiwi birds will be returned to Shakespeaer later this season.
+- After celebrating five years predator free, Kiwi birds have been returned to Shakespeaer.